MoseleyBioinformaticsLab/md_harmonize/doc/guide.rst

 Basic usage
 ~~~~~~~~~~~

+MDH provides functions to achieve compound and reaction harmonization across public metabolic databases.
+Details about
-MDH combines several.
-Details about the files and other inputs are in the :doc:`tutorial`.
+the usages are in the :doc:`tutorial`.

 .. code-block:: console